Educational Psychology Service

 How and what we collect

-We will typically collect information from your/your child’s education provision and then through our contact with you and/or your parents/carers and other services/professionals/organisations involved.
+We will typically collect information from your or your child’s education provision, and then through our contact with you/your parents or carers, and other services, professionals and organisations involved.

 The information we collect may include:

 - family details

 - lifestyle and social circumstances

 We may also collect information that falls under the following special categories (sensitive information):